Fire safety and fire mitigation measures are essential to protect lives, property, and the environment from the devastating impact of fires.

 Complete the Hazard Reduction Grass Tree Burning Notifications online form

-Vacant land with an area of 2,000m²/0.2ha or less
+All land with an area of 2,000m²/0.2ha or less

 Landowners must maintain grass height below 5cm using methods like slashing or mowing, avoiding burning.
 Additionally, trees, shrubs, and cultivated plants overhanging property boundaries, footpaths, or verges must be trimmed back to the boundary line with a minimum 4m vertical clearance above ground level.

-All land with an area of 2,000m²/0.2ha or more
+All other land with an area of 2,0001m²/0.2ha or more

-Landowners must establish a 3m wide firebreak cleared of flammable material along all external boundaries of the land.
+Landowners must establish a 3m wide firebreak cleared of inflammable material along all external boundaries of the land.
 Any overhanging tree branches or shrubs must be trimmed to a minimum height of 4m above ground level within the firebreak.
 Vegetation height in the firebreak area must not exceed 5cm after mowing or slashing.

 Alternative firebreaks

-If a firebreak is impractical along your boundary for environmental or other reasons, property owners should notify the City in writing by 15 October to obtain permission for firebreaks in alternative positions or of a different nature.
+If a firebreak is impractical along your boundary for environmental or other reasons, property owners should notify the City in writing by 15 September to obtain permission for firebreaks in alternative positions or of a different nature.
 The above firebreak requirements will continue to apply to your property until and unless the City approves alternative firebreaks in writing.

 Additional works to reduce hazards